-Following his appointment as Executive Chairman in January 2021, the Board gave particular consideration as to whether Mr Chellew should still be considered to be an Independent Director.
-In determining that Mr Chellew should continue to be considered an Independent Director following his appointment as Executive Chairman, the Board took into consideration the following factors: that the appointment to the role was part of a leadership transition within the Company; that the appointment was intended to be for a short term or transitional period prior to the commencement of Mark Schubert as CEO of the Company; that Mr Chellew was not entitled to participate in any employee incentive scheme of the Company; and that the operational and decision making authority of the position of CEO had been assumed by Brendan Gill in his capacity as COO.
+Following the commencement of Mark Schubert as CEO of the Company, Mark Chellew stepped down from the position of Executive Chairman on 30 September 2021.
+Whilst he was appointed as Executive Chairman, Mr Chellew was considered to be an Independent Director.
+In determining that Mr Chellew should continue to be considered an Independent Director, the Board took into consideration the following factors: that the appointment was part of a leadership transition within the Company; that the appointment was for a short period prior to the commencement of Mark Schubert as CEO of the Company; that Mr Chellew was not entitled to participate in any employee incentive scheme and that operational decision making authority of the position of CEO had been assumed by the Chief Operating Officer.
+Consistent with this approach, following Mr Chellew stepping down from the position of Executive Chairman, the Board continues to consider him to be an Independent Director.